Troopers to patrol at Florida school where massacre happened - Philly

-PARKLAND, Fla.
-(AP) - Already heightened security was being bolstered Thursday at the Florida high school that became the scene of a massacre last month, with Gov. Rick Scott ordering eight highway patrol troopers to help secure the grounds.
-The move came after the shooting suspect's brother was arrested on campus, two students were caught carrying knives and another made online threats.
+FORT LAUDERDALE, Fla.
+(AP) - Already heightened security will be bolstered Thursday at the Florida high school where last month's massacre occurred as Gov. Rick Scott ordered eight highway patrol troopers to assist with securing the grounds.
+That step came after the suspect's brother was arrested there, two students were caught carrying knives and another made online threats.

-Also, Marjory Stoneman Douglas High School students will be given clear backpacks they'll be required to use when they return from spring break on April 2.
-Broward County school district Superintendent Robert Runcie told parents in a two-page letter that metal detectors also may be installed soon, and he outlined other security upgrades including student ID badges and a district-wide effort to require all school visitors to enter through a single door.

 "Parents, students and teachers have recently endured one of the worst tragedies in Florida history," Scott said.
 "They must be assured that every necessary step is being taken to increase safety and ensure no unauthorized people are allowed on campus."

-The strengthened security comes three days after suspect Nikolas Cruz's younger brother, Zachary Cruz, was arrested on trespassing charges while riding his skateboard on campus.
+The strengthened security comes three days after suspect Nikolas Cruz's younger brother, Zachary Cruz, was arrested on trespassing charges.
+Deputies said he was found Monday riding his skateboard on campus after dismissal after being told to stay away.

 Zachary Cruz, 18, is being held on $500,000 bond and Broward County Judge Kim Theresa Mollica has approved a search of his home for weapons.
 The Broward Sheriff's Office wants him barred from possessing firearms and also involuntarily hospitalized for a mental health evaluation under a state law passed after the Feb.
 14 shooting spree that killed 17.

 Zachary and Nikolas, 19, both attended Stoneman Douglas.
 They shared the same biological mother but had different fathers.
-Both were adopted at very young ages by Roger and Lynda Cruz.
+Both were adopted at very young ages by Roger and Lynda Cruz, who moved them into their Parkland home.
 Lynda Cruz died in November and their father died some years earlier.

-Meanwhile, a judge rejected an attempt to remove Broward County prosecutors and its public defender from the Nikolas Cruz criminal case.

-Circuit Judge Elizabeth Scherer said in an order dated Wednesday that attorney Alex Arreaza lacks legal standing to make such a motion.
-Arreaza represents 15-year-old Anthony Borges, who was shot five times in the Valentine's Day massacre at Marjory Stoneman Douglas High School that killed 17 people.

 Meanwhile, Florida residents won't get a chance to vote this fall on adding gun control restrictions to the state constitution.
 A state panel on Wednesday rejected several proposed restrictions on procedural grounds.
 A majority of the Florida Constitution Revision Commission voted that the gun control measures were out of order and couldn't be considered under commission rules.
 The commission is allowed to propose changes to the state constitution.